Siddle FamilyTartan

 I visited the palace for security reasons, and as a friend, for a while and she corresponded with me by letter and telephone.
 When the arrangement ceased the press tried to say that I had been discredited and would not be allowed there again ever.
 The Queen Mother objected to this because every single word that they came out with was a complete and utter lie and not in anybody's interests.
 She sorted the situation out on my behalf to restore my name which she did.
 She was a very lonely little lady there all those years at Holyroodhouse Palace though.

 There are two sides to every family and my family likewise.
-The Siddle name comes from northern England and commences with the 6th century dark age saxon period when England was still called Albion Country.
+The Siddle name comes from northern England and commences with the 6th century dark age saxon period, of the northern moors ilk, when England was still called Albion Country.
 So our family are basically half lowland Scottish and half Albion period northern English in our Great British tradition.

 Siddle Tartan Registration Details